rakutentech/leofs_docs/tamer.rst

 Admin
 ^^^^^^^

-This tab provides tools for admin users to manage users, buckets and endpoints.
+This tab provides tools for administrators to manage users, buckets and endpoints.

 Users
 """""""""